 The evolution of the distinctively 'modern' business corporation can be seen as a response to shifts in the political, social and economic conditions of modern capitalism.
-By examining selected problems in the internal structure of corporate government and in the external regulation of cor-
+By examining selected problems in the internal structure of corporate government and in the external regulation of corporate behaviour (including the divorce of ownership from control, managerialism, the corporate social responsibility debate, worker participation in corporate decision-making, and the consequences of multinational enterprise) the course aims to construct a coherent political and legal theory of the corporation and to identify any reforms necessary to conform company law to the realities of its modern environment.